Trumbull Mall: History

 As of August 2023, the Town of Trumbull is currently discussing the future of the Trumbull Mall, with people deciding what the future has in store for Trumbull Mall.
 Some ideas people came up with were indoor pickleball courts, a concert venue, a rock climbing wall, Dave & Buster's, and a supermarket, specifically Whole Foods Market, Trader Joe's, Wegmans, Stew Leonard's, or Market 32.
 On June 26, 2023, Stew Leonard's CEO Stew Leonard Jr. told CT Insider that he could see a potential fit in the Trumbull Mall, but it would all have to vary on the traffic, stating that a Stew Leonard's supermarket usually requires a lot of foot traffic.
 If approved, this will be the fourth Stew Leonard's location in Connecticut, with the others in Danbury, Norwalk, and Newington.
 On September 28, 2023, the Town of Trumbull had another meeting discussing the future of Trumbull Mall.
 Some new development options were revealed, such as doubling down on retail, including several more stores, grocery, and entertainment, or a "commercial village" development that could include outdoor recreation, senior living, medical offices, or a hotel.
 They are also discussing on how to address the high crime and blight at the mall.
 The Town of Trumbull is hoping for discussing plans to be finalized by the end of 2023.

 On August 16, 2023, it was announced that SeaQuest would permanently shutter its Trumbull location by August 20, 2023 after numerous controversies against customers and PETA for mistreatment and even abuse of animals, ending a four-year run to the controversial and heavily panned aquarium.
 The animals that were located in the aquarium will be shipped to other SeaQuest locations.

 On September 6, 2024, Fun Spot Arcade, an arcade owned by the parent company of Chuck E. Cheese, opened its first location at the mall.
-In May 2025, When CEC Entertainment Holdings was purchased by Opinion Writing Experiments, Shows and Places Corporation the arcade was rebranded as Chuck's Arcade as a result of Opinion Writing retiring the Fun Spot Arcade name.
+In July 2025, it was announced that the arcade was rebranded as Chuck's Arcade as a result of CEC Entertainment retiring the Fun Spot Arcade name.